2020 Hamptons Renovation Costs Per Square Foot

 Costs for a kitchen renovation

-- Low-end kitchen: Most Sweeten kitchen remodels in the budget range average $25,000 for under 100 square feet with budget-friendly finishes from retailers such as Home Depot.
+- Budget kitchen: Most Sweeten kitchen remodels in the budget range average $25,000 for under 100 square feet with budget-friendly finishes from retailers such as Home Depot.

-- Mid-range kitchen: Most Sweeten projects in the mid-range can fall between $40,000—$75,000.
-In Sweeten contractor John‘s experience, he cites a mid-range kitchen could average in the $75,000 range.
+- Mid-grade kitchen: Most Sweeten mid-grade can fall between $40,000—$75,000.
+In Sweeten contractor John‘s experience, he cites a mid-grade kitchen could average in the $75,000 range.
 Ariel Okin, an interior designer who works in the Hamptons, tells us: “Kitchen gut renovations can range from $40,000—$150,000 depending on the level of work the client wants, and the same goes for baths.
 Square footage, scope of work, and estimated amount of time it will take to complete the job are all major considerations that go into pricing out the project.”

 This is based on a 200-square-foot kitchen with top-of-the-line custom cabinets, stone countertops, imported tile backsplash, built-in refrigerator, microwave, commercial-grade cooktop, and vent hood, as well as all new lighting and wood floors.